Ametrien/SQL/LAB8/lab8.md

 #### Ex.3

- DML Restrictions:
- • You cannot add data through a view if the view:
+You cannot add data through a view if the view: includes group functions, includes a GROUP BY clause, includes the DISTINCT keyword, includes the pseudocolumn ROWNUM keyword, includes columns defined by expressions, does not include NOT NULL columns in the base tables.
- – includes group functions
- – includes a GROUP BY clause
- – includes the DISTINCT keyword
- – includes the pseudocolumn ROWNUM keyword
- – includes columns defined by expressions
- – does not include NOT NULL columns in the base tables

  In my case the quieries were not suitable for this from the beginning.